 Anti-graffiti paints should be specified as a system.
 When upgrading existing coatings some softer PVA and waterborne coatings are less tolerant to hard solvent containing topcoats so must be sealed off with multi-layers of tougher acrylics and where possible, the use of anti-graffiti topcoats with less aggressive solvents in them.

-The Resene coating most commonly used as an anti-graffiti system is Resene Uracryl (see Data Sheet R54-RA59), which combines superb exterior durability with graffiti resistance.
+The Resene coating most commonly used as an anti-graffiti system is Resene Uracryl (see Data Sheets R54-RA59), which combines superb exterior durability with graffiti resistance.
 Although the graffiti resistance of many existing coated surfaces can be improved by overcoating with Resene Uracryl, best results are achieved when the system is applied at the time of construction.

 Sealants in expansion joints should not be painted over with two pack products or cracking of the paint and then the sealant is likely.
 Often the method of application dictates the product to be used.